timm/smell101/docs/index.md

 ```
 function cli(options)
-  for k,v in pairs(options) do
+  for k,v in pairs(options) do -- asdasads
     v=tostring(v)
     for n,x in ipairs(arg) do
       if x=="-"..(k:sub(1,1)) or x=="--"..k then
         v=v=="false" and "true" or v=="true" and "false" or arg[n+1] end
     end
     options[k] = coerce(v) end
   return options end
 ```

 You don't have to bounce a tennis ball very far in San Francisco